 Best for: European languages, technical documentation, high-volume translation

 dominates European language pairs.
-In my benchmark:
+In benchmark comparisons:

 - English → German: 92% accuracy (technical), 78% (marketing)